okTurtles/shelterprotocol.net-old/src/content/docs/en/spmessage.md

 ### Content Addressing

-As mentioned, messages are referenced by their 32-byte blake2b multihash.
+As mentioned, messages stored and referenced by their 32-byte blake2b [`multihash`](https://multiformats.io/multihash/) in order to ensure historical message integrity.
 Implementations should take care to verify that all received messages have the appropriate hash.

 For example, contracts are sync'd by specifying their `contractID`.
 Implementations must make sure that when a `contractID` is newly synced, the first message actually does have a hash matching that `contractID`.